techstop/techstop/content/post/2019-01-19-android-broadcastreceiver.markdown

 </receiver>
 {{< /highlight >}}

 There you have it.
-That is all you need to setup a BroadcastReceiver with a Service to run your code on every boot up.
+That is all you need to setup a BroadcastReceiver with a JobIntentService to run your code on every boot up.
 Do keep in mind that the user needs to open your app at least once after they have installed it for a BroadcastReceiver to work (This is a security feature in android).

 The full project is on github.
 You can download or fork it from the link below and import it to your favorite IDE, though Android Studio is recommended.